 Before joining Eversheds Sutherland (US), Carol worked at the IRS for over 14 years.
 She began her career as a docket attorney in the IRS Office of Associate Chief Counsel (International) and then became a Special Assistant to the Assistant Commissioner (International).
 While at the IRS, she participated in a number of income tax treaty negotiations, was the IRS National Office adviser in several US Tax Court cases, and worked on various regulations and other guidance, including significant participation in developing regulations concerning the taxation of software transactions.

-Her in-depth experience and knowledge of these topics made her a highly sought-after speaker and author, which included, among many other things, authoring the BNA Treatise “Payments Directed Outside the United States – Withholding and Reporting Provisions Under Chapters 3 and 4.”
+Her in-depth experience and knowledge of these topics made her a highly sought-after speaker and author, which included, among many other things, authoring the Bloomberg Tax Treatise “Payments Directed Outside the United States – Withholding and Reporting Provisions Under Chapters 3 and 4.”
 In March of this year, Carol was elected to serve as President of the USA Branch of the International Fiscal Association, Inc. (IFA USA).
 She was the IFA USA Executive Vice President for the past two years, and her election made her the first woman president of the USA branch since its inception more than 60 years ago.

 In addition to her position at IFA USA, Carol was past Council Director of the American Bar Association’s (ABA) Section of Taxation; was a fellow at the American College of Tax Counsel; Vice Chair of ABA’s Continuing Legal Education Committee; and a Fellow of the American Bar Foundation, among other professional associations.